ec-builds/enterprise-homelab/projects/infrastructure-monitoring/README.md

 | **Events & Logs** | Loki (via Syslog / Alloy) | What happened? | Centralizes system, network, application, and infrastructure events |
 | **Visualization & Correlation** | Grafana | How does it all relate? | Provides dashboards and correlates metrics and logs across the environment |

 > **Alerting:** Alerting operates across the observability stack rather than as a separate telemetry layer.
-Prometheus alert rules are routed through Alertmanager, with additional Grafana-based alerting available as the environment evolves.
+Uptime Kuma sends availability notifications directly through a Discord webhook, while Prometheus alert rules are routed through Alertmanager.
+Grafana-based alerting may be added as the environment evolves.

+Data flows, component placement, ports, and failure domains are documented in the architecture document.

 ## Objectives